oa495/portfolio-site/README.md

 the canvas, objects are automatically selectable and draggable so I didn't have to write any code for that.
 The animation part is easily done by getting the objects on the screen, and calling obj.animate with the new angle whenever a scrolling event happens.

+### Design

+I knew I wanted it to be simple, text heavy and in black and white.
+I'd been collecting inspiration for a while on [pinterest](https://www.pinterest.com/yellocurve/new-website/).
+From there I started making wireframes in Sketch.
+I decided on the split screen first and from there it was pretty easy to organize.
+The graphic would be on the right and info on the left.
+The split screen was mainly inspired by [Science and the Big Questions](https://scienceandthebigquestions.com/).

+I chose the fonts by changing the text on google fonts to 'Hi, my name is Yeli' and then seeing which I liked the best.
+I ended up going with an old fav, Open Sans Condensed.
+I looked at some of the recommended pairings and chose Barlow for the body from there.

+Last was the animation.
+I played with a couple of ideas first before I came across Matt Reyer's [amazing personal site](http://lookintothebeam.com/) I really liked what he did so I decided on an animation on scroll that was not too jarring.

 ## Future stuff
 I like the site right now.
 I chose Hugo cause I was thinking of starting a blog so